 Science explains

-Warmer weather leads to more sunlight, which boosts vitamin D and testosterone production and increases libido in men and women, according to a study of Science&Humans (January 24).
+Warmer weather leads to more sunlight, which boosts vitamin D and testosterone production and increases libido in both men and women, such as a Study by Science&Humans (January 24) shows.
 The increase in serotonin levels caused by more sunlight improves mood and reduces conditions such as depression and anxiety, making people more likely to engage in sexual activity.
 Longer days and better weather encourage outdoor and social activities and provide more opportunities for sexual encounters.
 Lighter clothing in the warmer months can increase people's physical attraction and arousal.
 Overall, the combination of hormonal changes, improved mental well-being and increased social interactions in warmer weather contributes to higher levels of sexual activity.

-This theory was put forward in a study by Oxford Academic back in 1992 and today it has become a measurable reality.
+This theory has been analysed in a study by Oxford Academic The concept was established back in 1992 and has now become a measurable reality.

 What does this mean for our love life in the future?

-"The record registrations this spring confirm this: The warm temperatures are fueling desire.
-Openness and willingness to flirt are on the rise," says Titt4Tat.
+«The record registrations this spring confirm this: The warm temperatures are fuelling desire.
+Openness and willingness to flirt are on the rise,» says Titt4Tat.

-If we turn our gaze to the slightly more southerly countries, we might get an indication of where our dating and flirting behavior will be heading in the future.
+If we turn our gaze to the somewhat more southern countries, we might get an indication of where our dating and flirting behaviour will be heading in the future.

 Oxford Academic also confirms this.
 While people in colder countries become more sexually active when temperatures rise, the exact opposite happens in southern countries when temperatures rise.